alfredkoncsag/envoy-deploy/README.md

 This Envoy script is designed to be used with Laravel 7 projects and can be used within the Laravel root, or downloaded separately and included in your Laravel project.

-## Installation

-Your must have Envoy installed using the Composer global command:

-	composer global require "laravel/envoy"

 ## Setup

 ### Config